-- Responsible for working with Wes Kafka and Josh Kent to organize the annual WV CE conference held in May - o Coordinate with Wes and Josh to set conference date and reserve rooms - Email program directors in the state of WV and ask if interested in participating - Email residents with deadlines - 1.
+- Responsible for working with Wes Kafka and Josh Kent to organize the annual WV CE conference held in May - Coordinate with Wes and Josh to set conference date and reserve rooms - o Email program directors in the state of WV and ask if interested in participating - o Email residents with deadlines - 1.
 Topic Selection second Friday in December - 2.
 Bio form and objectives second Friday in January - 3.
-Final Presentations Due 1 week prior to conference date - $\circ$ $\;$ Work with Wes to approve topics, bio form and objectives - o Ensure Josh has updated pharmacist mailing list - Work with Josh and Wes to get CE approved for pharmacists, mid-levels and physicians - $\circ$ $\;$ Work with Wes to coordinate room assignments - Work with Josh and Wes to create pamphlets and posters for CE conference - 1.
+Final Presentations Due 1 week prior to conference date - Work with Wes to approve topics, bio form and objectives - o Ensure Josh has updated pharmacist mailing list - Work with Josh and Wes to get CE approved for pharmacists, mid-levels and physicians - Work with Wes to coordinate room assignments - Work with Josh and Wes to create pamphlets and posters for CE conference - 1.
 Mail to pharmacists - 2.
-Posters in resident/physician/nurse practitioner/physician assistant areas - Work with Josh and Wes to organize coffee and lunch the day of the conference Work with Josh to upload presentations on computers the week prior to the - o Work with Josh to upload presentations on computers the week prior to the conference - $\circ$ $\;$ Work with Wes to select moderators for each room $\;$
+Posters in resident/physician/nurse practitioner/physician assistant areas - Work with Josh and Wes to organize coffee and lunch the day of the conference - Work with Josh to upload presentations on computers the week prior to the conference - Work with Wes to select moderators for each room